Philippines

 Advocacy

-• Strongly condemn all ongoing grave violations, demand that all parties uphold their obligations under international humanitarian law (IHL) and human rights law (IHRL), and call for all perpetrators of grave violations to be held accountable;
+- Strongly condemn all ongoing grave violations, demand that all parties uphold their obligations under IHL and IHRL, and call for all perpetrators of grave violations to be held accountable;

-• Encourage the Government to continue efforts to implement the Special Protection of Children in Situations of Armed Conflict Act (Republic Act No. 11188) and Children in Situations of Armed Conflict Handling Protocol, including with regard to the treatment of children affected by the armed conflict primarily as victims and ensuring their swift handover to civilian child protection authorities;
+- Welcome and encourage the Government to continue efforts to implement the Special Protection of Children in Situations of Armed Conflict Act (Republic Act No. 11188) and Children in Situations of Armed Conflict Handling Protocol, including with regard to the treatment of children affected by the armed conflict primarily as victims and ensuring their swift handover to civilian child protection authorities; and call for the establishment of and funding for reintegration programs;

-• Call for the protection, rights, well-being, and empowerment of children to be fully incorporated and prioritized in ongoing and future peacebuilding efforts, and encourage and facilitate consideration of children’s views in these processes where possible and compatible with their best interests, pursuant to SCR 2427 (2018) and drawing on the Practical Guidance for Mediators.
+- Call for the protection, rights, well-being, and empowerment of children to be fully incorporated and prioritized in ongoing and future peacebuilding and mediation efforts, notably by the National Democratic Front of the Philippines, and encourage and facilitate consideration of children’s views in these processes where possible and compatible with their best interests, pursuant to SCR 2427 (2018).

 UN Action